 +18ρBT3hu4u22cos∅+gu4η22cos∅+4gu2η0η2+2gu2η2η4cosφ+4gu4η0η4cosφ-∅ (16)

 Three major contributors to the mechanical energy flux can be identified from equation (16).
-The first term relates to the energy of the Eulerian residual current and residual water level due to back water effect, as the Stokes drift is small compared with the seaward discharge-induced residual current from the river, referred to as the river net energy (RNE).
+The first term relates to the energy of the Eulerian residual current and residual water level due to back water effect.
+As the Stokes drift is small compared with the seaward discharge-induced residual current from the river, this is referred to as the river net energy (RNE).
 The second term represents the interactions between the river residual current with tidal current (kinetic) and tidal range (potential), which has the same direction as the residual current from the river, and is referred to as the river-induced asymmetry (RIA).
 The third term is induced by the interaction between M2 and M4 tides, reflecting a tide-induced asymmetry (TIA).
 The direction is determined by the relative phase difference between the horizontal and vertical M2 and M4 tides.

 We estimate the mechanical energy components using equation (16) based on the modeled residual current and elevation, M2 and M4 current, elevation and phase difference (Figure 10 a, b, c).
 The results show that over the landward half of the Yangtze estuary elevation potential energy is dominant and both elevation potential energy and kinetic energy show large fluctuations, while towards the mouth the elevation potential energy is much smaller and the kinetic energy is almost constant (Figure 10d, e).
 The RNE is dominant upstream whereas the TIA and RIA gain importance downstream.
 With increasing river discharge, we see an increase of RNE, RIA and TIA (Figure 10d, e, f).

 Though the M2 tide is symmetric and the net energy flux over a tidal cycle is zero, its interaction with river (RIA) and M4 tide (TIA) increase the net mechanical energy flux.
 As shown in Figure 10f, the net energy flux produced by river induced asymmetry (RIA) is seaward (negative) and has a positive gradient landward, while the net energy flux produced by tide induced asymmetry (TIA) is landward (positive) and has a negative gradient landward.
 A larger river discharge is able to reverse the net tidal energy from flood dominance (due to TIA) to ebb dominance (due to RIA).
-As a result, the TIA is larger in magnitude than the RIA for no runoff and dry season case, and the RIA is larger in magnitude than the TIA in peak case, while in the wet season the TIA almost equals to the RIA, which results in a balance of the tidal energy over the flood and ebb.
+As a result, the TIA is larger in magnitude than the RIA for no runoff and dry season cases, and the RIA is larger in magnitude than the TIA in peak case, while in the wet season the TIA almost equals to the RIA, which results in a balance of the tidal energy flux over the flood and ebb.
 This may explain why the tide effectively does no work in the wet season.
-Overall, the net energy in the estuary is still ebb dominant due to the presence of a significant river discharge (RNE).
+Overall, the net energy flux in the estuary is still ebb dominant due to the presence of a significant river discharge (RNE).

-5.4Examine with CST model
+5.4 The importance tidal asymmetry in tidal energy dissipation

 Using the same assumptions and calculation method, the tidal mechanical energy over a cycle from the TELEMAC model and the CST model are compared in Figure 11a.
 The overall behavior of the models is similar, with the flood tidal energy varying over the outer 150 km in response to changes in river discharge, whilst the ebb tidal energy remains similar, regardless of river discharge.
 However the CST model clearly has a somewhat larger ebb tidal energy in comparison to the TELEMAC model.